Brandt; Omega, Tissot, General & LancoCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Omega WWW wristwatches ref.
 CK 2444

 Beginning in 1945 Omega supplied wristwatches to the British military under the War Office Specification No. R.S./Prov/4373A "Watches, Wristlet, Waterproof" (W.W.W.), which replaced the Army Trade Pattern (ATP) specification wristwatch.
-The picture shows one of these watches on one of my leather NATO G10 straps, which I think looks more "period" than the nylon straps these watches are usually fitted with.
+The picture shows one of these watches on one of my leather G10 straps, which I think looks more "period" than the Perlon or nylon straps these watches are usually fitted with.

 The dial and case back carry the pheon (broad arrow) denoting British military property, and the case back also carries the W.W.W. initials, a reference to the order code, usually beginning with a Y, and the case serial number.
 The dial is matt black with recessed small seconds at 6 o'clock, minute track with luminous dots, white Arabic numerals and sword hands with luminous radium based paint.
 The steel case is water resistant and satin brushed to reduce reflections.
 The lugs have fixed (soldered) bars for security.

 The movement is an Omega calibre 30 T2 with special adjustment in four positions to within ten seconds per day as for a chronometer.
 Omega say that a total of 25,000 watches were supplied to this specification.

 The original version of the W.W.W. specification did not require shock protection for the balance and none of the wristwatches supplied under it had shock protection.
 A provision requiring shock protection appears to have been introduced as part of the amendment to the W.W.W. specification in 1947.